abstract gray background

 The result was that the client’s critical activities were able to proceed without major disruptions, even in the face of a global pandemic.
 In fact, contract turnaround times met or exceeded industry benchmarks in more than 85% of sites.

-Talent Shortage
+Talent shortage

 With demand for clinical research professionals at an all-time high, customers and CROs are competing for the same talent, resulting in a market-driven landscape and higher turnover.
 This leads to a lucrative environment for candidates, who are often faced with multiple concurrent job offers — but for CROs and their clients, it means increasing competition for resources.

-For example, research from the PPD FSP Industry Trends Report shows that within the clinical research associate (CRA) space in North America, the demand for professionals in that role is more than double the available capacity.
+For example, research from our FSP Industry Trends Report shows that within the clinical research associate (CRA) space in North America, the demand for professionals in that role is more than double the available capacity.
 This has led to an average increase in salaries of approximately 15% over the past six months.

 Among their specific needs was a dedicated FTE model for a broad range of services, including data management, medical writing, program leads, clinical supplies, regulatory, statistics and medical.
 They also needed the flexibility to leverage specialized experts and temporary solutions that would require time-and-material and hourly consulting capabilities.
 And all this staff would be spread across several countries throughout Europe and North America.

-The ability to quickly meet all these challenges centered on three key roles: a dedicated FSP program lead, dedicated FSP recruiters and heavily involved PPD FSP leads for each service area.
+The ability to quickly meet all these challenges centered on three key roles: a dedicated FSP program lead, dedicated FSP recruiters and heavily involved FSP leads for each service area.

 As trust was established, other senior and pivotal roles were added to drive the firm’s drug development strategy and maintain cohesive executive oversight.
 This included robust change management to help the client adjust to the FSP model and the streamlining of resourcing and onboarding processes to keep work moving quickly.

-In very little time, PPD accounted for 45 FTEs (a figure that continues to grow), from the administrative level up to key development roles, such as managers, medical directors and program leads.
+In very little time, we accounted for 45 FTEs (a figure that continues to grow), from the administrative level up to key development roles, such as managers, medical directors and program leads.
 Those 45 FTEs account for approximately 10% of the client’s headcount.
 As a result of this consolidation and streamlining, time-to-offer was reduced from more than 50 days to 36 — during the height of the pandemic, no less.

-Becoming the “Sponsor of Choice”
+Becoming the “sponsor of choice”

 With available resources at a premium and the increased focus on speed, it’s standard practice for investigative sites to prioritize clients and studies to ensure the success of their trials.
 As a result, clients are often vying for priority placement with those investigators and seeking ways to move to the top of sites’ “most-favored” lists.